nikfrank/ulpan-server/README.md

     - test a GET route in the browser
     - download POSTMAN, use it to test a POST route
   - step1: fake database using "in memory store", basic queries
+    - reorganize directories
+    - route application functions
+    - routeHandler boilerplate
+    - READ ALL exercise
+    - CREATE exercise
+    - QUERY exercise
+    - READ ALL result
+    - CREATE result
+    - QUERY result
-  - step2: filling out our API's query language
+  - step2: filling out our API's query language, update route

 - Section 2: Using Postgres with an ORM
   - step#: replace all fake APIs with real APIs